wszlosek/Game-of-Life/README.md

 ![example3](https://github.com/wszlosek/Game-of-Life/blob/main/GIFs/ex3.gif)

 ## Status
-The project has been completed and all its assumptions have been made.
+The project has been completed and all its assumptions have been made. \
+Possible addition of several "models" in the future.